Compute RMSE of Parameter Estimates using Monte-Carlo Simulations

-The function computes the mean squared errors of estimated parameters based on simulated data under the Joint Hierarchical Model using a 2-pl normal ogive model for response accuracy and a 3-pl log-normal model for response time.
+comp_rmse.RdComputes the root mean squared error (RMSE), Monte Carlo standard deviation, and bias of estimated item and person parameters based on simulated data.
+Data are generated under the Joint Hierarchical Model (JHM) using a two-parameter normal ogive model for response accuracy and a log-normal model for response times.
+Estimation is performed via MCMC (Gibbs sampling) with four parallel chains per replication using [LNIRT::LNIRT()].

 Usage